3 Sampling

 The Hunger Games is a dystopian novel in which children are chosen via lottery to fight to the death.
 Primrose Everdeen is selected from the urn.
 Why does she have the misfortune of being selected?
 Or, as we data scientists say, sampled?

 We always use the Cardinal Virtues.
 Wisdom helps us to clarify the questions with which we begin.
 We build the Preceptor Table which, if no data were missing, would allow us to answer the question.
 We check for validity.
 Justice creates the Population Table and examines the assumptions of stability, representativeness, and unconfoundedness.
-With Courage, we estimate a data generating mechanism.
+With Courage, we create a data generating mechanism.
 Temperance helps us to use that DGM to answer the question with which we began.

 3.1 Real sampling activity